precice/dumux-adapter/doc/mkdocs/dumux_precice/docs/dumux_precice_coupling.md

 #### Problems

+-[ ] We have to be careful with the initialization of the solvers.
+    - **Valid case** Heat solver starts: The heat solver computes a temperature to be send, the heat flux is zero.
+Thus, the temperature equals the temperature in the cell center.
+    - **Invalid case** Flow solver starts: The flow solver computes a heat flux from its temperatures.
+However, the temperature on the interface (stored in the precice adapter) is zero!
+Thus, a **very high** heat flux is initialized.
-- How do we control the adaptive time stepping?
+ The heat flux in the flow solver is always 0 in the beginning.
+Therefore, the boundary temperature is always 0 -[x] How do we control the adaptive time stepping?
 It increases above the suggested time step size which makes it impossible for preCICE to catch the solvers.
     - I have adapted the adaptive solver.
 I hope it works properly now!
+    - Seems to be fine

 #### Work